bitsawer/blender-custom-nodes/README.md

 }
 ```

 Another simple example is a mix node that mixes input image channels 0 and 1 together.
-If the images are read from a file/render layer and not generated in shader, disable node Gamma Correction.
+If the images are read from a file/render layer and not generated in shader, disable node gamma correction.
 Control the mix factor by adjusting the node Input 0 (should be from 0.0 to 1.0).

 ```glsl
 void mainImage(out vec4 fragColor, in vec2 fragCoord)